TFAGaming/Tags-System-Discord-Bot/README.md

 List of the developers are linked in this [file](https://github.com/TFAGaming/Tags-System-Discord-Bot/blob/main/AUTHORS.md).

 CHANGING MY NAME (T.F.A#7524) TO ANY OTHER USERNAME IS GOING TO BE AN INSTANT COPYRIGHT STRIKE.
 BE CAREFUL FROM GETTING A STRIKE FROM ME.
 I REPEAT, DO NOT CHANGE MY USERNAME.
 THIS IS NOT A JOKE.<br>
-CHANGING MY NAME (T.F.A#7524) TO ANY OTHER USERNAME IS GOING TO BE AN INSTANT COPYRIGHT STRIKE.
-BE CAREFUL FROM GETTING A STRIKE FROM ME.
-I REPEAT, DO NOT CHANGE MY USERNAME.
-THIS IS NOT A JOKE.

-## The project
-The project is not 100% finished, some features could be add in the future and bugs may occurs anywhere.
-Please do **not** create an issue saying "It's broken", "not working at all", or other similar comments.
-Thank you.

 # Tags System Discord Bot (version 2.0)
 A bot that allows you and your server members to create tags and share them to the public or make them private for them only!
 (Bot especially for programming servers).
-The project is made with javascript, [discord.js](https://www.npmjs.com/package/discord.js), and with my package [super-djs](https://www.npmjs.com/package/super-djs).
+The project is made with javascript, [discord.js](https://www.npmjs.com/package/discord.js), and with my package [super-djs](https://www.npmjs.com/package/super-djs) and [discord.js-v14-helper](https://www.npmjs.com/package/discord.js-v14-helper).
 The bot can support multiple servers but you need to have a super big MongoDB URI database!
 If you are using a free cluster, I suggest you to use your bot only in **one** server, and not for other servers.

 # Features
 - Report system<br><img src="https://media.discordapp.net/attachments/996343173922168872/1048654110183936111/2022-12-03_18_34_09-Window.png">